Exact logic

 This is not a discipline problem.
 This is a capacity problem.
 The PM who is supposed to maintain the spreadsheet is also managing submittals, coordinating subs, handling owner communications, and solving problems on site.
 Manual data entry loses every time.

-Sage 300 CRE and QuickBooks both have job costing modules that are more robust than a spreadsheet.
+Sage 300 CRE and QuickBooks both have job costing modules that are more capable than a spreadsheet.
 Sage in particular is the industry standard for mid-size commercial contractors.
 But the data entry bottleneck is the same — someone has to get the costs into the system, coded to the right job and cost code, in a timely manner.

 The single most impactful automation for job costing is not the report — it is the data capture.
 If you can automate the process of getting costs into your system (timesheets coded to jobs, invoices matched to POs and coded to cost codes, sub pay apps matched against committed costs), the reporting becomes trivial.
 Most contractors who “can’t do job costing” actually mean “can’t keep up with the data entry.”
 Solve the entry problem and the costing problem solves itself.